Innocent drivers need to beware of these practices

 Complex insurance system leads to unexpected results

-According to insurance company representatives quoted in the Times article, premiums vary in part because the insurance companies use complex and somewhat obscure formulas to determine premiums.
+According to insurance company representatives quoted in the Times article, premiums vary in part because the insurance companies use complex and somewhat obscure formulas to determine them.

 Each state has its own standards that define at-fault accidents, and those state definitions may not match the definitions used by insurance companies.
 Often, it is not clear who is at fault, and as far as the insurance companies are concerned, both drivers are usually at least partially to blame.
 This is a convenient definition of fault for the insurance companies to use.
 That way, they can raise premiums on both drivers after many, if not most, motor vehicle accidents.